It's a New Day in Public Health.

 General Info and Enrollment

-Factsheets, posters, info cards, and social media content (Facebook, Twitter, and Instagram graphics) available for download to use and help spread the word about the benefits of PrEP medications and how to access the Ready, Set, PrEP program.
+Help spread the word about the benefits of PrEP and the Ready, Set, PrEP program with factsheets, posters, info cards, and social media content (Facebook, Twitter, and Instagram graphics).
 Factsheets are available for consumers, health care professionals, and Indian Health Service.
 Content included in this toolkit may be customized and tailored to your needs.
 Questions about materials can be directed to ReadySetPrEP@hhs.gov.

 PrEP Provider Resources